 Top Tips - Be organised.
 If you know you have a long winter training ride planned make sure you have your recovery strategy planned and ready to go as soon as you get back.
 OTE recovery shakes are perfect for this as they have been specifically formulated and can be made instantly and effortlessly, even when you are tired.

 Another way to optimise recovery and help to build muscle is to have a source of protein (25g) just before bed to slowly feed your muscles throughout the night.
 A glass of milk, yogurt or a small protein shake are good examples.

 For more details on the importance of protein click here.

 If you are riding or running to work, basically using your commute as part of your fitness or training regime then you should still adopt good nutritional and hydration practices.
 If your commute takes 45 minutes or more make sure you have a small portion of protein and carbohydrate either before you leave or once you arrive at work.
 A bowl of porridge once you arrive at work would be ideal.
 However, if you don’t have the facilities or it’s not an option to do this at work then a recovery shake would do the job.

 Using your commute to work as part of your fasted training regime once or twice a week during the winter months is a great way of ‘turning’ your commute into a training session with a specific aim.
 Instead of riding as fast as you can and racing every other commuting cyclist you come across, be smart and use your commute to a greater effect towards next season’s goals.
-A future blog on the different methods and benefits of fasted training is planned, keep checking back if this is something you are keen to understand.

 Don’t compromise your winter training with poor nutrition, be sensible and organised.